lorenzonotaro/lncpu/readme.md

 ## Building

 If you're on Linux, `make.sh` will build everything for you, including lnc, eeprom-serial-loader and the control unit EEPROMs.
-Usage
+Usage:

     ./make.sh [--no-eeproms] [--no-eeprom-serial-loader|--no-esl] [--no-lnc]

 If you're on Windows, use `make.bat` instead.
-Usage
+Usage:

     ./make.bat [--no-eeproms] [--no-eeprom-serial-loader|--no-esl] [--no-lnc]